-This print shows the glory of the Grail shining while Gawain slumbers; in this image I have also drawn from Sir Gawain and the Green Knight in applying the golden star to Gawain's jupon; most stories feature him with a griffon.
+This original linocut print shows the glory of the Grail shining while Gawain slumbers; in this image I have also drawn from Sir Gawain and the Green Knight in applying the golden star to Gawain's jupon; most stories feature him with a griffon.

 One of variable edition of 2, hand printed on a Victorian Albion Press in Cambridgeshire, UK.
 Signed and editioned by the artist and printed on 250 gsm Somerset Velvet Paper.
 The coloured part of the image measures approximately 12 x 6 inches (30 x 15cm).